Yu Kanamaru: Career

-He returned to Japan in 2018 and competed in the Japanese Formula 3 Championship with the B-MAX Racing Team.
+Kanamaru returned to Japan in 2018 and competed in the Japanese Formula 3 Championship with the B-MAX Racing Team.
 Since then, he has focused his activities on Japan.

-In 2020, he signed a reserve driver contract with Honda and accompanied them in the Super Formula and Super GT GT500 classes.
+In 2020, Kanamaru signed a reserve driver contract with Honda and accompanied them in the Super Formula and Super GT GT500 classes.
 He participated in the GT500 class test for KEIHIN Real Racing as a substitute for Bertrand Baguette, who was unable to enter the country due to COVID-19 restrictions during the SUPER GT test before the season started.